National Airlines (1934–1980): Fleet

 A Boeing 727 in the livery of National Airlines landing at Miami International Airport (1980).
 The airline had already been taken over by Pan Am.

 When National Airlines was acquired by Pan Am in 1980, the fleet consisted of 43 Boeing 727 aircraft (19 of the original series 100 model and 24 of the stretched series 200 variant), as well as 16 McDonnell Douglas DC-10 airliners (11 of the series 10 model used in domestic service and five of the intercontinental series 30 model used for service to Europe).

-Over the years, National owned the following aircraft types:
+Over the years, National Airlines owned the following aircraft types: